The Cardturner: Plot summary

-The protagonist is a teenager named Alton Richards.
-He is seventeen years old, nearing the end of the academic year.
-He is best friends with Cliff, who recently started dating Alton's ex-girlfriend, Katie.
-Throughout his life, his mother tries to worm his way into her Uncle Lester's good books, as he is very rich.
+Seventeen-year-old Alton Richards is nearing the end of the academic year.
+His best friend, Cliff, recently started dating Alton's ex-girlfriend, Katie.
+Throughout his life, Alton's mother has tried to get Alton into her Uncle Lester's good books, as he is very rich.

-Uncle Lester, or Trapp, as he is known informally, becomes ill, resulting in the loss of his sight.
+Uncle Lester, known informally as Trapp, becomes ill, resulting in the loss of his sight.
 As a result, he requires a cardturner - someone to read aloud his cards to him - when he plays duplicate bridge.
 When Alton returns from his penultimate day at school, his mother agrees to allow him to be the cardturner for Trapp over the summer.
-His previous cardturner had been Toni Castenada - a schizophrenic, homeschooled girl, who was disallowed to be Trapp's cardturner when she questioned him on his card choice one game.
+His previous cardturner was Toni Castaneda, a schizophrenic, homeschooled girl who was disallowed to be Trapp's cardturner when she questioned his card choice one game.

 Alton takes Uncle Lester to his bridge club, where he plays with a woman of a similar age named Gloria as his partner.
-Trapp initially berates Alton for his lack of knowledge on bridge and for not sorting his cards into suits when reading, causing them to be penalised.
-Despite this, Trapp and Gloria win with a sixty five percent game.
-On the returning journey home, Trapp explains to Alton that memory of the cards is not what helps him to succeed, more how he remembers them.
+Despite some stumbles from Alton, Trapp and Gloria win with a sixty five percent game.
+Trapp explains to Alton that memory of the cards is not what helps him to succeed, more how he remembers them.

 Alton becomes entangled in the world of bridge, first learning how to play the game and then picking up on common moves.
-His younger sister, Leslie, also takes interest in the game.
-Alton's friend Cliff remains unimpressed.
+His younger sister, Leslie, also takes interest in the game.Cliff remains unimpressed.
 He notes how unusual the game is - when Trapp plays with Wallace, his other partner with whom he plays once a week, they break a very rare seventy percent game, though argue profusely afterwards.
-In this time, Alton notes that his uncle is very good at the game, and is almost a Grand Life Master, but he has not yet won a national tournament, something Gloria advises Alton not to mention.
+In this time, Alton notes that his uncle is very good at the game, and is almost a Grand Life Master, but he has not won a national tournament, which Gloria advises Alton not to mention.
 Alton attempts to befriend Trapp, learning that he once had a bridge partner named Annabel King who was the sister of his wife.
 Alton's parents, however, push him to talking about Trapp's will, as they are in need of money after Alton's father lost his job.